 Jennifer Hedgecock – “A Small Condition of Happiness”

 Terry Black – “Cecilia’s Granddad and that Weirdness at the Border”

 Enjoy these stories, and check out some of our older ones in our archives.

-Looking forward to hearing more great stories and schmoozing with all the readers and listeners over wine and snacks on December 10th for our next DimeStories open mic.
+Looking forward to hearing more great stories and schmoozing with all the readers and listeners over wine and snacks on August 12th, 2018 during our next DimeStories open mic.
 As always, sign-ups begin at 5:00 pm, and we begin readings at 5:30 pm.
 Come a little early and/or stay a little late for some schmoozing, snacks and wine.

 3315 Hyland Avenue, Suite H